COE Renewal In June 2020 | No Prediction Required

 Especially for those who were looking forward to a decline in price, which we also foresaw due to the poor economic sentiment.
 This expected decline however, will be delayed as the COE bidding has been put to a halt by LTA.
 (Note: This decline though we expected, may not materialize as LTA will tweak policies – see below)

-And with the halt, though a we wrote in early in April for a two month average to be used for May PQP instead of the three month, LTA has decided that they will use a constant price instead.
-Two month average would have been good for owners with May COE renewals and also given a logical way to calculate prices for June PQP if COE bidding had restarted in May, but we can see why they chose their position now that the Circuit Breaker (CB) has been extended for one more month.
+With the halt in COE bids, though a we wrote to LTA in early in April for a two month average to be used for May PQP instead of the three month, LTA has decided that they will use a constant price instead.
+Two month average would have been good for owners with May COE renewals and also given a logical way to calculate prices for June PQP if COE bidding had restarted in May, but we can see why they chose their position now that the Circuit Breaker (CB) has been extended.

 We cannot blame the LTA for that choice, for the car showrooms are closed and so that would negatively affect the bidding prices for sure, with car distributors trying to sell without meeting customers – I can only imagine the challenges of that and how many sales that has brought about.